 Pilot Career: Campaign mode.
-In this mode, your hero accomplishes one task after another, keeps his battle statistics, regularly updates his equipment, and receives ranks and awards over time.
+In this mode, your hero accomplishes one task after another, keeps his battle statistics, regularly undertee the carumant, and received ranks.

+updates his equipment, and receives ranks and awards over time.
 In a word, he fights.